Amorphous7473/Terminal-Calculator/README.md

 # Terminal-Calculator
 This is a calculator in c++.
 This is my first project so it is rough but you can use it for day to day use.
 This is the first program that i have made and is pretty mid to use.
 You can do the most basic tasks with it like Addition, Subtraction, Multiplication and division
-It can also be used to perform multiple arithmetic operations from left to right though it doesnt follow the bodmas rule
 # Setup
 You need the folowing programs pre-installed
 1) g++